How to take part

 You will need:

 - Google Chrome and a computer.
-If using a mobile device, we recommend you use Google Chrome and not Blackboard’s app.
+If using a mobile device, we recommend you use Google Chrome for Android and Safari for iPhone/iPad and not Blackboard’s app.

 - Internet access (broadband/wi-fi connection highly recommended)